Traveling with kids?

 Keep it slow – Don’t pack your travel schedule with too many things.
 With kids around, it’s always better to go slow and factor in lots of breaks.
 Do a lot of research before choosing the places you visit, keeping in mind that your children should be able to adjust and adapt to the terrain and climate.
 Always think about their comfort first.
 Maintain their schedule of eating and sleeping so that they don’t get grumpy

-Entertainment – Have your children’s favourite cartoon or a couple of their favourite movies downloaded on your phone.
+Entertainment – Have your children’s favorite cartoon or a couple of their favorite movies downloaded on your phone.
 This could be a great way to keep your children engaged during a trip.
-Incase you are traveling with teens, then carrying some activity books for them could be a great idea too.
+In case you are traveling with teens, then carrying some activity books for them could be a great idea too.
 Engage them in a lot of outdoor activities wherever you go

 Dress them comfortably – A comfortably dressed child is always a happy one.
 Soft cotton clothes are always advisable for kids.
-While on the flight or train, it’s best to dress them in shorts/pyjamas and a long sleeve T-shirt which will also protect them against mosquitoes
+While on the flight or train, it’s best to dress them in shorts/ pajamas and a long sleeve T-shirt which will also protect them against mosquitoes

-Emergency cash – Always keep a small amount of cash in your child’s pocket which they can use in case of emergency.
+Emergency cash – Always keep a small amount of cash in your child’s pocket.
+They can use in case of emergency.
 Please keep in mind that the amount should be small enough for your kids to call you and big enough for them to take a cab

 Bring a surprise – Children love surprises especially if it’s something they love.
 You can try carrying a gift for your child but give it only when it’s required during the trip.
 This way your kids will get involved in their gift making them easier to manage

 Make it a game – Let your kids get creative during their trip for which you reward them with their favorite ice cream or toy.
 Kids love games and this could be a great way to keep them busy and engaged.
 At the same time, it will make the trip more fun and interesting for them too.
 Reward them for being good!